So, I was asked Why I have Yummy Skin… The Secrets of my Trade Revealed…

 I am no beauty guru or beauty blogger, but I’ve been asked what products I use to have this skin.
 It’s not perfect; I actually have some little warts (darn I have to get rid of them).
 I also get acne at times especially before my period or if I feel like going barefaced when I’m out (Yes, I do an Alicia Keys sometimes).

-I don’t wanna humblebrag, but honestly, I have not been taking care of my skin as much as people expect me to.
-I have hoarded some products like eye creams and facial masks but I rarely use them.
+I don’t intend to humblebrag, but honestly, I have not been taking care of my skin as much as people expect me to.
+I have hoarded some products like eye creams and facial masks, but I rarely use them.
 I also had to get my milia and syringoma extracted via a beauty procedure last year.
 They were formed on my eyelids because of some leftover makeup that should’ve been cleaned up thoroughly (too much laziness and carelessness there).

 I’ve just been receiving some compliments about my skin lately, so I decided to share the (natural) reasons why I have this skin and some of the products I use.
 Note that I’m one of those lucky girls that don’t have sensitive skin.
 Most of the products I try using don’t have detrimental effects on me (at least in the short term, ‘coz we never know LOL).